 The majority of my upstream experience, within the energy industry, has been in the domestic Gulf Coast, Gulf of Mexico, and the Mid-Continent regions.
 Other significant areas include the Rocky Mountains, eastern, and western U.S., and eastern Europe.
 Numerous prospects have been successfully drilled in these areas.

-Areas of international experience includes the offshore areas of northwest Australia and west Africa (including deep water).
+Areas of international experience includes Europe, and the offshore areas of northwest Australia and west Africa (including deep water).
 The latter, a 1½ year project with Ocean Energy, was an active exploration/development property, which currently has field reserves exceeding 1 BBO (Billion Barrels of Oil).
 Over 750 square miles of 3-D seismic data were regionally interpreted and mapped.
 The prospects generated/evaluated resulted in at least eight successful wells.

 Member of the Amerada Hess “Transition Team” for the evaluation of Transco’s offshore Gulf of Mexico producing properties, which were ultimately purchased in 1989 for $900+ million.